dhernandez-msjc/csis_113a_array_examples/README.md

 ### magicEightBall.cpp
 ***
-Simple Magic Eight-ball program which utilizes loops.
+Simple Magic Eight-ball program.
+Program allows user to enter a question, program generates a random number to decide what statement to output.
+This program utilizes the modern random generator (C++11), and vector to hold the list of messages.
 <br><br>

-### magicEightBallFunctions.hpp
+> magicEightBallFunctions.hpp
 ***
 Contains function prototypes for use in the program.
+* clearConsole()
+* clearInputStream()
+* pauseConsole()
 <br><br>

-### magicEightBallFunctions.cpp
+> magicEightBallFunctions.cpp
 ***
 Contains functions definitions.
 <br><br>